 What is Art Therapy?

-Art therapy is a psychological discipline that uses visual art making and the creative process to help clients bring about therapeutic change.
-Typically used in situations where words are difficult.
+Art therapy is a psychological discipline that harnesses the creative process and visual art-making to facilitate therapeutic change, particularly in situations where words alone may feel insufficient.

 "The aim of art is not to represent the outward appearance of things, but their inward significance."
 Aristotle.